 - Manual - In this type, an individual or a group manually collects all the pertinent data and inputs it into a central platform or “warehouse.”
 Manual data integration is antithetical to the benefits of automating this process we have talked about so far.
 The inconsistent manual data integration only makes sense for the smallest organizations that may only use two or three systems.

-- Application-based - This approach is constituted by software apps extracting data from your different systems and reforms them to be compatible with one another to allow free transmission between them.
+- Application-based - This approach is constituted by software apps extracting data from your different systems and reforming them to be compatible with one another to allow free transmission between them.

 - Middleware - You can think of middleware as a mediator that groups data, makes it uniform, and puts it into a master data pool.
 Middleware acts as an adapter you put on a foreign outlet to charge your phone.
 Legacy systems we use as businesses are often out of date, but we still need the data from them before we phase them out.